mobxjs/mobx/docs/refguide/api.md

 Creates a clone of the provided object and makes all its properties observable.
-By default any values in those properties will be made observable as well, but when using `{deep: false}` only the properties will be made into observable references, but the values will be untouched.
+By default any values in those properties will be made observable as well, but when using `{deep: false}` only the properties will be made into observable references, leaving the values untouched.
 (This holds also for any values assigned in the future).

-The second argument in `observable.object()` can be used to fine tune the observability with `decorators`.
+The second argument in `observable.object()` can be used to fine tune the observability with [`decorators`](#decorators).

 [&laquo;`details`&raquo;](object.md)the